alzalabany/Reactjs-Frontend-development-from-scratch/chapter_5_build_our_first_useful_app/create_of_first_nodejs_based,_express_backend_15mi.md

 Now before we continue further we need to agree on rules to keep our JSX clean and reusable

-### JSX Rules {#jsx-rules}

-1. Maximum 2 level nesting, if you nest to much this mean you need to split your code into presentational components, this will help having cleaner and easier to maintain and extend code.
-2. Inline style over css classes
-3. Group inline styles into styles.js
-4. If you don’t need state use stateless
-5. Always use proptypes &amp; defaultProps
-6. Document you work..
-Always
-7.  _Import Btn from ‘lib/btn’_ over _import {btn} from ‘lib’_ to allow webpack to do tree shaking and code splitting automatically without any custom configuration.

 More components , now we need 6 more components 1 for each filter ,